deeTEEcee/deeteecee.github.io/README.md

 - add "small description" for what contribution projects are and what projects are
 - fix color for my DTC label on the top left
 - add something nice-looking roundabout circle or something js-meshed up showing my interests

+New posts to add:
+I'm doing a weekly "do something development related" since I started work in order to push myself.
+Just telling me is not enough.